 If you miss the 21-day deadline or omit required facts, you risk severe penalties, including up to 10 years in federal prison.

-To travel with greater freedom, you have to follow the rule exactly, document every detail, and submit early.
+To travel with greater freedom, follow the rule exactly, document every detail, and submit early.

 What International Megan’s Law Requires

-International Megan’s Law sets the federal rules that govern your overseas travel if you’re a registered sex offender.
-It requires you to notify local authorities of your trip at least 21 days before departure, so the government can review your plans and coordinate any required alerts.
+International Megan’s Law sets the federal rules that govern your overseas travel if you are a registered sex offender.
+It requires you to notify local authorities of your trip at least 21 days before departure.
+This lets the government review your plans and coordinate any required alerts.

-Under IML, the U.S. also shares your travel information with foreign governments, which strengthens international cooperation and lets immigration officials identify you at the border.
-Your passport will carry a unique identifier that flags your status, and you’ll receive only a passport book, not a passport card, under these rules.
+Under IML, the U.S. also shares your travel information with foreign governments.
+Your passport will carry a unique identifier that flags your status.
+You will receive only a passport book, not a passport card, under these rules.

 What to Do If You’re on Probation

-If you’re on probation, you must get your probation officer’s approval before leaving the country, and you should provide your travel plans at least 21 days in advance with your itinerary, destination, and travel dates.
+If you are on probation, you must get your probation officer’s approval before leaving the country.
+You should provide your travel plans at least 21 days in advance with your itinerary, destination, and travel dates.

-This travel approval isn’t automatic; your probation restrictions control whether you can move freely.
-To protect your liberty, you need to comply exactly and document everything.
+This travel approval is not automatic.
+Your probation restrictions control whether you can move freely.
+To protect your liberty, comply exactly and document everything.

 Probation restrictions control your freedom to travel; comply exactly and document every step to protect your liberty.